6 ways to boost your credit card rewards this holiday season

 Many airlines and hotel brands have shopping portals, as do many major credit card issuers.
 Log in to the portal you want to use, find the merchant you want to shop with and click through their link.
 Shop and check out with that merchant’s site as normal.

-Though it might take a few extra clicks, once your purchase is verified by the portal, the extra rewards will be deposited into your account automatically.
+Though it might take a few extra clicks, once the portal verifies your purchase, the extra rewards will be deposited into your account automatically.
 This verification can take a few weeks or, less frequently, months.

 3. In-store shopping offers